Writing a blog post can be a daunting task if you haven’t worked with WordPress before.

 You can create a content calendar, adding dates for when you will post certain articles.
 This will help you stay organized and consistent, keeping you on track for the articles you plan to publish on your blog.

-You can plan one month at a time, two months ahead, whatever works for you.
+You can plan one month at a time, two months ahead, or whatever works for you.

 To create this publishing schedule, you can use an actual calendar, an app on your phone, or even an excel spreadsheet.